zuozhenggh/learning-library/oci-library/oci-hol/oci-dataflow-sampleapp/dataflow-sampleapp/samplehiveexternaltable.md

 1. Navigate to Data Catalog Console and creates new MetaStore Instance under a Compartment.

-2. Build a sample PySpark application that will create the database and DDL to create HIVE Managed Table.
-We run some select/ aggregation queries to see that the metadata about the data is stored in the metaStore and all subsequent data flow Runs, can leverage the DDL created once and query the data.
+2. Build a sample PySpark application that will create the database and DDL to create HIVE Tables.
+We run some Select/Aggregation queries to see that the metadata about the data is stored in the MetaStore and all subsequent data flow Runs, can leverage the DDL created once and query the data.

 3. Navigates to Data Flow Console and creates the Data Flow Application using the PySpark application created in #2 above and selects the metastore that needs to be associated with the template.

 4. User navigates to Data Flow Console and runs the Application.

-5. User Navigates to the Object store to inspect the transformed data in the Metastore.
+5. User navigates to the Object store to inspect the transformed data in the Metastore.

 6. User navigates to OAC to visualize the data.